Trinity

 Mike Reeves delves into Jonathan Edwards for insight about what it means that God is holy and that we are called to holiness.

-Mike Reeves shows how the Trinity is the basis of the unity Christians share in the eighth of nine short videos.
+Mike Reeves shows how the Trinity changes prayer in the fourth of nine short videos.